 Liability is the minimum amount of money that we will need in our balance at the betting exchange in order to place our lay bet successfully.
 You can read more about this in our post “What is Liability in Matched Betting”.

-The bottom area of the calculator results then summarizes what will happen to our account balances at the bookmaker and the exchange and then what are overall position, or Profit/Loss will be.
+The bottom area of the calculator results then summarizes what will happen to our account balances at the bookmaker and the exchange and then what our overall position, or Profit/Loss will be.

 The area in blue specifies what happens if our back bet wins at the bookmaker and lay bet loses at the exchange: